mcikalmerdeka/Predict-Customer-Personality-to-Boost-Marketing-Campaign-by-Using-Machine-Learning/README.md

 6. Customers who engage more frequently (website visits, purchases) are more valuable to the company.

-## 📌I also created a streamlit app from this project that can be tried with these commands:
+## 📌The streamlit app from this project that can be tried with these commands:

 ```python
 cd scripts